raquentin/raquentin.github.io/content/notes/chain-matrix-multiplication.md

 - $((A(BC))D) = 20 · 1 · 10 + 50 · 20 · 10 + 50 · 10 · 100 = 60200$
 - $((AB)(CD)) = 50 · 20 · 1 + 1 · 10 · 100 + 50 · 1 · 100 = 7000$

 This discrepancy allows us to optimize.
 The number of possible associations grows exponentially, making search non-trivial.
 The number of parantheticalizations follows the Catalan numbers, which grow $\Omega(4^{n}/n^{3/2})$.
-The greedy approach won't consistently yield the best answer, so we'll need [[dynamic-programming|Dynamic Programming]] for this one.
+The greedy approach won't consistently yield the best answer, so we'll need [[dynamic-programming|dynamic programming]] for this one.

 ## Algorithm
 We can trivially create trees for these associations where the children are the left and right terms, and the parent is the expression.